expyriment/blog/expyriment-1.0/index.md

 Date: 2025-08-15
 ---

-**We are excited to announce that a new release of Expyriment is finially here!**
+**We are excited to announce that a new release of Expyriment is finally here!**
-Ater almost 6 years, Expyriment 1.0 comes with many new features, important underlying changes and various bug fixes (see
+After almost 6 years, Expyriment 1.0 comes with many new features, important underlying changes and various bug fixes (see
 [release notes](https://github.com/expyriment/expyriment/releases/tag/v1.0.0)
 for the full list).
 As mentioned in our
 [10-year anniversary blog post](https://blog.expyriment.org/10-years/),
-we had plans for this realease already back in 2019.
+we had plans for this release already back in 2019.
 So what happened?
-Allow me to explain in more detail and give you a rundown of the timeline since our last offical release.
+Allow me to explain in more detail and give you a rundown of the timeline since our last official release.

 # COVID, lockdowns, home office
 I guess this one is rather self-explanatory.
-Shortly after we had released 0.10, in the beginging of 2020 a world-wide pandemic hit and introduced us to the many challenges of working from home.
-For some of us (including me) the multiple lockdowns also meant that we had to dual-task working with childcare duties, due to daycare clocures.
+Shortly after we had released 0.10, in the beginning of 2020 a world-wide pandemic hit and introduced us to the many challenges of working from home.
+For some of us (including me) the multiple lockdowns also meant that we had to dual-task working with childcare duties, due to daycare closures.
 Of course labs were also closed and all research activities had to be paused for a significant amount of time.
 All this generated a considerable backlog of tasks and an increased workload once things started to normalize again many months later.